Machinesmith: Powers and equipment

 Starr Saxon originally had a genius intellect, but no superhuman powers.
 He is one of the most gifted robot designers in the world, and has vast experience in cybernetic and bionics.

 After breaking his neck, his consciousness began to occupy a robot duplicate of himself, programmed with his complete brain patterns, and capable of self-motivated, creative activity.
 His robotic materials, design and construction provided him with a number of superhuman capacities, including superhuman strength, speed, stamina, durability, agility and reflexes.

-Machinesmith exists as a living, cybernetic-system program (artificial consciousness), which is equipped to transmit its program along an infrared laser beam into virtually any electronics system at will; thus he can transfer from one robotic body to another within .25 seconds.
-Machinesmith can even place his personal program (personality) into multiple bodies at the same time, though the number of complex motions he can make his automata perform simultaneously is limited.
+Machinesmith exists as a living, cybernetic-system program (artificial consciousness), which can possess and reshape technology at will.
+Machinesmith can even place his mind into multiple bodies at the same time, though the number of complex motions he can make his automata perform simultaneously is limited.
 Saxon can even use his mind transference abilities to siphon information from digitized mainframes and store them elsewhere for later use, even being able to steal sensitive data from organic minds, but this leaves him disoriented and he does not do so very often.

 His physical properties vary in accordance with the robot form he is inside.
-Certain robots possess superhuman capacities such as telescoping arms and legs, explosive launchers, special infrared or telescopic eyes.
-He has yet to inhabit a robot body greatly superior to a standard human-mimicking robot's capacity.
-If an electronics system shuts down before he has a chance to project out of it, he can be trapped inside of it.
-Machinesmith is a genius at creating complex behavioral programs and bionic systems.

-Machinesmith has also created a vast arsenal of weaponry, defense systems, and surveillance devices, whose specifications are constantly upgraded.
+Certain robots possess superhuman capacities such as telescopic arms and legs, explosive launchers, and infrared or telescopic eyes.
+Machinesmith has created a vast arsenal of weaponry, defense systems, and surveillance devices, whose specifications are constantly upgraded.

-A couple of bionic chassis he's incorporated gave him vast control over cybernetics, electronics and machinery similar to Danger, Ultron, Box, Techno and the Techno Golem.
-Enabling him to physically, mentally or spiritually commandeer any and all forms of mechanical redistribution like metals, plastics, silicates and circuitry mostly.
-Able to reshape those parts of himself into any given mechanical form he saw fit.

-A technique he has perfected to the point of transforming himself into a techno-organic virus, using himself as a nanite conversion algorithm to roboticize and convert living tissue into replicas of his own A.I. programming.